 c.
-TRANSPORTATION FUNDING FORMULA.
-Support continuing state and local legislative actions to assure increased state transportation funds for Northern Virginia in general and to Fairfax County in particular. (continued)
+TRANSPORTATION FUNDING FORMULA: Support continuing state and local legislative actions to assure increased state transportation funds for Northern Virginia in general and to Fairfax County in particular. (continued; revised 2010)

-Rationale: While the 2007 General Assembly enacted new revenue sources for transportation infrastructure, i.e., HR3202, they fall far short of the actual funding needs to meet the goals of the Virginia Six-Year Program and the Northern Virginia TransAction 2030 program goals and projects.
-However, HR3202 now provides even less funding for transportation projects due to the repeal of the "abuser fees" provision and the February 2008 Virginia Supreme Court decision striking down the taxing power of the regional taxing authorities. (revised 2009)
+Rationale: While the 2007 General Assembly enacted new revenue sources for transportation infrastructure, they fall far short of the actual funding needs to meet the goals of the Virginia Six-Year Program and the Northern Virginia TransAction 2030 program goals and projects. (revised 2010)

 d.
-METRO FUNDING.
-Support an increase in the federal and state shares of funding for Metro capital and operating costs and a regional dedicated funding source for the Metro system capital, operations and maintenance programs. (continued from 2001; revised 2005)
+METRO FUNDING: Support an increase in the federal and state shares of funding for Metro capital and operating costs and a regional dedicated funding source for the Metro system capital, operations and maintenance programs. (continued from 2001; revised 2005)